 I hope you enjoyed this instalment of Exploring FPGA Graphics, but nothing beats creating your own designs.
 Here are a few suggestions to get you started:

 Next time, we’ll be moving around with Animated Shapes.
-Check out the site map for more FPGA projects and tutorials.
+Check out the demo and tutorial sections for more FPGA projects.